jankuss/genq/README.md

 #### Unknowns enum values

-You can provide a custom function to handle unknown enum values during deserialization using the `unknownEnumValue` parameter of the `@JsonKey` annotation.
+You can provide a value for unknown enum values using the `unknownEnumValue` parameter of the `@JsonKey` annotation.
+When deserializing and encountering an unknown value, the `unknownEnumValue` will be used instead of throwing an exception.

 ```dart
 import 'package:genq/genq.dart';